 Two years after the introduction of a Peer Sexual Misconduct Advisor program for undergraduate students, the T.C.
 Williams School of Law has seven of its own confidential peer advisers trained in Title IX policy and emotional support.

-The Peer Sexual Misconduct Advisor program was by two Westhampton College students.
+The Peer Sexual Misconduct Advisor program was founded in the fall of 2016 by two Westhampton College students.
 PSMAs are confidential resources who can advise students on reporting sexual misconduct and Title IX procedures, and who can attend meetings with students for support.

 Law school PSMAs, or LPSMAs, are law students who are trained the same as undergraduate PSMAs.

 The first group of seven LPSMAs officially began working in their roles at the beginning of this academic year.
 They function in much the same way as the undergraduate PSMAs, with a few differences.